argentsea/docfx/tutorials/Mapping/attributes.md

 }
 ```

+> [!NOTE]
-The “@” parameter prefix is optional — ArgentSea will add the “@” automatically for parameters and remove it automatically when reading data reader rows.
+> The “@” parameter prefix is optional — ArgentSea will always add the “@” automatically for parameters and remove it automatically when reading data reader rows.

 ## [PostgreSQL](#tab/tabid-pg)